alan-lai1738/Jolly-Banker/README.md

 # Jolly-Banker
 A Back-End Bankiing application that processes transactions.

 ## Overview
+This bank runs with an account binary tree to keep track of accounts.
+Accounts are viewed through the findAccount method and will be retrieved through the tree.
+Accounts have a history log done through a string vector.
+There is also a separate fund vector with Fund objects to keep track of unique balances in unique funds.
 1. This program reads in a string of transactions from a file into an in-memory queue.
 These transactions can open accounts, withdraw funds, deposit funds, transfer funds, or ask for the transactional history to be printed.
 2. This program reads from the queue and processes the transactions in order.
 3. When the queue has been depleted the program will print out all open accounts and balances in those accounts.